-The network hosts a range of events for professionals including the annual conference (see flyer), online training and regional workshops.
+The network hosts a range of events for professionals including the annual conference (2023/24 dates tbc), online training and regional workshops.

 In addition there are quarterly network meetings and subgroups ( Transition, education and training, PAC planning).

 All events and training are open to all professionals working across the principality with children and families in palliative care services.